cooddoocj/WattpadTest/README.md

 Would be awesome get data and metrics for chapters too! :)

+## Why I want this
+* I study statistics and will be a statician in the future
+* My girlfriend started writing in Wattpad a year ago and I started to study the metrics, as you can see here: [Book Watcher](http://bookwatcher.servebeer.com)
+So, I am interested in this data and it's behaviour, so I can study and also make my girlfriend happy seeing the results and reports :)

 ## Problems encountered
 * Search by Book Title
   * Well, I don't expect a Google Engine here but, sometimes, the most relevant result is not on the "front page" (first 10 results in JSON)